lenniecottrell/flashcard-app-V2/README.md

 This is a flashcard app to help me (and others eventually!) study programming and computer science concepts.
 It's made with PostgreSQL, Express, React, and Node.

 The flashcard structure if based on a study technique I saw on LinkedIn called the "DICE" method, which stands for Definition, Information, Compare, and Example.
-If you can describe those four elements for any topic or concept, you probably know it pretty well!
+If you can describe those four elements for any topic or concept, you probably know it pretty well.

 This project is my first solo full-stack project.